cxgdev/scorekeeper/README.md

     - 🏐 Volleyball
     - 🏀 Basketball

-While Scorekeeper only supports volleyball at the moment, more sports are planned and will be added in the very near future.
+More sports are planned and will be added in the very near future.

 ## Installation